JMU-Wearable-Computing/haptic-glove/README.md

 ##### V2.1
 - Changed part J1 to be an accurate JST-PH connector
 - Shifted Arduino placement down 1 mm to allow for more clearance between the Arduino and the motor header pins
-- Implemented graphic to denote onboard IMU directions
+- Added graphic to denote onboard IMU directions
 - Added a spot on the back of the board to write the board's device ID
 - Shifted some silkscreen placements so that part names are not cut off by pads